benattal/vim-resize/README.md

 vim-resize
 ==========

 *Are you a vim user?
-Don't have anything to use those useless arrow keys for?* If you answered yes to either of these questions...
+Don't have anything to use those useless arrow keys for?*
 * **Download this plugin for smart window resizing using the arrow keys!**

-* **Satisfaction guaranteed!**
+## Usage
+* use the arrow keys in normal mode to resize a vertical or horizontal split in the desired direction